Hoyas camp to be held from June 27-30

 Hoyas roster features most upperclassmen during Tiffany Marsh's tenure

-Vassalotti, a Huntingdon Valley, Pa. native, will work primarily with the Hoya's experienced defensive and goalkeeping units.
-GU loses just one starter on defense and returns both goalies from the 2011 season.
+Vassalotti, a Huntingdon Valley, Pa. native, works primarily with the Hoya's defensive and goalkeeping units.
+GU returns one goalkeeper and gains two freshman keepers for the 2013 season.

-"Melissa's work ethic and energy will make her an excellent addition to our program," Head Coach Tiffany Marsh said.
-"She has been very successful at a high level and her experiences will be great for the development of our goalies and back line."
+"Melissa's work ethic and energy make her vital to our program," Head Coach Tiffany Hubbard said.
+"She has been very successful at a high level and her experiences are great for the development of our goalies and back line."
+Vassalotti wrapped up her collegiate career by earning a selection to the NFHCA All-Mid Atlantic Region Second Team.

 Vassalotti earned playing time in goal during all four years in College Park, posting a career record of 32-4.
 As a starter during her final two seasons, she led the squad to consecutive National Championships and a 2010 ACC Championship.
-Vassalotti was at her best in big games, tying a career-high with eight saves in the NCAA Finals against No. 1 North Carolina in 2011.
-In 2010, she had at least four saves in each game during the Terps' NCAA Tournament run, helping the team win the ACC and NCAA titles.
+She posted a career high in saves in the 2011 semi-final game and then topped that performance in the National Championship final with a career high eight saves.

 Prior to Maryland, she attended Saint Basil Academy (Pa.), where she holds the school's career record with 695 saves and was a United States Field Hockey Association Futures Participant.